Improving a State-of-the-Art Heuristic for the Minimum Latency Problem with Data Mining: Conclusion and Future Works

+Considering the 500-customers set, the DM heuristic showed a better behavior compared to GILS-RVND, where 19 best average solutions and 19 best solutions were improved.
+Comparing their gaps, represented by the averages from the BKS gap columns, 0.51\%, and 0.33\% were obtained, respectively, by GILS-RVND and MDM-GILS-RVND.
+In statistical significance terms, 11 results using Student's t-test were statistically significant when MDM-GILS-RVND had better performances over GILS-RVND.
+New BKS were obtained in 11 instance results by MDM-GILS-RVND.

-Table \ref{tab:mdm-results-s1000-equal-time-summary} reports the results on the 1000-customers set, which is the hardest one for this MLP variant.
-Observing the progress from the traditional comparison (Table~\ref{tab:mdm-summary-s1000}) to the equal-time comparison (Table~\ref{tab:mdm-results-s1000-equal-time}), the data mining heuristics demonstrated their greatest performance for this MLP variant, where these heuristics won in all instances against GILS-RVND.
-Comparing DM-GILS-RVND and MDM-GILS-RVND to each other, the multi data mining heuristic have been dominant against DM-GILS-RVND, outperforming all average solutions of DM-GILS-RVND.
-Regarding SST results, 14 instance results were statistically significant, where DM-GILS-RVND performed better than GILS-RVND, using the Student's t-test.
-Additionally, all 20 instance results using Student's t-test were statistically significant when MDM-GILS-RVND outperformed GILS-RVND.
-Moreover, 15 instance results using Student's t-test and 3 instance results using Wilcoxon test were statistically significant when MDM-GILS-RVND surpassed DM-GILS-RVND.
-Finally, 20 best solutions obtained by DM-GILS-RVND and MDM-GILS-RVND improved the BKSs of this instance set, described in Table~\ref{tab:all-bks-path}.
+For the experiments involving the 1000-customers set, considering the best solution and average solution aspects simultaneously, the DM strategy outperformed GILS-RVND in all 20 instances of this set.
+Averages from the BKS gap columns were 0.57 and 0.15, respectively, for GILS-RVND and MDM-GILS-RVND.
+All 20 instance results using Student's t-test were statistically significant when MDM-GILS-RVND outperformed GILS-RVND.
+Finally, all 20 best solutions obtained by MDM-GILS-RVND improved the existing BKSs of this instance set.

-\chapter{Conclusion and Future Works}
+\section{Conclusion and Future Works}

-In this work, two hybrid heuristics using data mining techniques were conceived in the basis of a state-of-the-art heuristic (GILS-RVND) for two Minimum Latency Problem (MLP) variants.
+In this paper, a hybrid heuristic using data mining techniques was conceived based on of a state-of-the-art heuristic (GILS-RVND) for two Minimum Latency Problem (MLP) variants.

-The first proposed hybrid heuristic, named DM-GILS-RVND, was developed using DM-GRASP concepts, where, the data mining process is executed once and after the first half of multi-start iterations.
-Next, the second hybrid heuristic, named MDM-GILS-RVND, consists in an adapted version of the classic MDM-GRASP (Multi DM-GRASP) that performs the data mining process whenever the elite set gets updated.
+This hybrid heuristic, named MDM-GILS-RVND, consists in an adapted version of the classic MDM-GRASP (Multi DM-GRASP) that performs the data mining process whenever the elite set gets updated.
+In this strategy, patterns found in high-quality solutions are used to generate initial solutions.

-In order to provide a fair and strict evaluation of the computational experiments, all experiments reported in~\cite{Silva2012} were entirely reproduced in this work.
-Additionally, a set of 56 instances selected from TSPLib was introduced into the experiments of the MLP version of Hamiltonian circuits, since the results of the initial 23-instances set of this MLP variant presented similar performances among the evaluated heuristics.
-In total, 229 instances were tested in this work, being 79 and 150 instances, respectively, for the MLP version of Hamiltonian circuits and Hamiltonian paths.
+In order to provide a fair and strict evaluation of the computational experiments, all GILS-RVND experiments reported in~\cite{Silva2012} were entirely re-executed.
+Additionally, 38 instances selected from TSPLib were introduced to the experiments of the MLP version of Hamiltonian circuits.
+In total, 229 instances were tested in this paper, being 79 and 150 instances, respectively, for the MLP version of Hamiltonian circuits and Hamiltonian paths.